pyeve/eve-demo/README.rst

 What went wrong this time?
-We did provide the mandatory ``If-Match`` header, but it's value did not match the ETag computed on the representation of the item on the server, which granted us a 412.
+We did provide the mandatory ``If-Match`` header, but it's value did not match the ETag computed on the representation of the item on the server, which granted us a 412 ``PRECONDITION FAILED``.
 Again!

 ::